asimihsan/notes/[course] git.md

 ### Other commands I've found

--    `git revert HEAD`: revert changes introduced by a particular revert, add new commit to track this.
+-    `git revert HEAD`: revert changes introduced by a particular commit, add new commit to track this.
 Used when you want to revert pushed changes.

 ### References